 CA On Other Small Projects

-Super glue doesn’t have to be just used as a wooden pen finish, with practice someone can use it on other small projects.
+The cyanoacrylate finish doesn’t have to only as a wooden pen finish, with practice someone can use it on other small projects.
 Cap’n Eddie Castelin uses it as a finish with a spray gun.